Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/macros.md

 actually want to use.
 Often they're considered jokes, but Brain Fudge actually lets us write real programs with just eight instructions.
 This makes it (almost, foreshadowing again) ideal for creating a full DSL with little effort.

-The language operates on a theoretically infinite array initialised to `0`.
-You start with a cursor pointing to the first item in the array and then process instructions that allow you to modify the array and either output or input data.
+The language operates on theoretically infinite array sequential memory initialised to `0`.
+You start with a pointer pointing to the first cell in memory and then process instructions that allow you to move the pointer, modify the data at that point in memory and either output or input data at the current pointer location.

 This is what the instructions do:

-- `>` increments the cursor, moving it to the next item in the array
+- `>` increments the pointer position, moving it to the next position in memory
-- `<` decrements the cursor, moving it to the previous item in the array
+- `<` decrements the pointer position, moving it to the previous position in memory
-- `+` increments the value at the current position in the array
+- `+` increments the value at the current position in memory
-- `-` decrements the value at the current position in the array
+- `-` decrements the value at the current position in memory
-- `.` outputs the value at the current position in the array
+- `.` outputs the value at the current position in memory
-- `,` takes one byte of input and stores it in the array (we won't use this in this example though)
+- `,` takes one byte of input and stores it in memory (we won't use this in this example though)
 - `[` and `]` contain a loop that repeats the contained code.
 Each time the loop begins the value at the current position is checked, and the loop is then skipped if the value is 0.